 In October, the fountain at Dilworth Park is turned off for the season to begin installation of the Rothman Institute Ice Rink.
 The fountain and subsurface reservoir and pumps are drained to prevent freezing and will remain dormant until spring.

 The Center City District follows industry-recommended, best practices for proactive water-safety management of the fountains in John F. Collins Park, 1707 Chestnut Street; Sister Cities Park, 18th Street and Benjamin Franklin Parkway; and Dilworth Park at City Hall.

 Using an authorized testing kit recommended by water treatment experts Klenzoid, Inc. of Conshohocken, CCD staff test the water in all fountains and water features twice a day in each park to insure there are no health or safety problems.
-In addition, Klenzoid, Inc. visits each park twice a week and independently takes samples of the water and sends them to a certified laboratory.
+In addition, Klenzoid, Inc. visits each park once a week and independently takes samples of the water and sends them to a certified laboratory.
 The operating systems for each fountain mechanically control the level of chlorination and can be easily and immediately modified if any deficiencies are found in water quality.

 Please note that since the fountain water is chlorinated it may not be safe for pets.

 Philadelphia, PA 19103

 Operates Seasonally May – October